ubccr/ccrdocs/pages/hpc/jobs.md

 #SBATCH --mail-type=end

-# 	Tell Slurm which cluster,partition and qos schedule this job.
+# 	Tell Slurm which cluster, partition and qos to use to schedule this job.

 #SBATCH --partition=debug
 #SBATCH --qos=debug